What do Mad Mimi and Mailchimp do?

 The bottom line

-Alternatives to Mailchimp and Mad Mimi
+Good alternatives to Mailchimp and Mad Mimi

-If you’re interested in alternatives to both Mailchimp and Mad Mimi, we'd recommend checking out Getresponse, which offers a similar (and in several ways better) level of functionality to Mailchimp whilst coming in at a cheaper price.
+If you’re interested in alternatives to both Mailchimp and Mad Mimi, we'd recommend checking out Getresponse, which offers a similar (and in several ways better) level of functionality to Mailchimp whilst generally coming in at a cheaper price.